remeda/remeda/docs/src/content/docs/v1/migration-intro.md

 ## Migrating

-For functions that have breaking changes done to them, the vast majority might not require any changes in your project, or only slight changes to how they are called.
+In the vast majority of cases there are no expected changes required to your project, beyond slight changes to how some functions are called.

 Other function have **parameter types** or **return types** changed; these could require fixes either _up_ or _down stream_ from where the function is called.